This is my blog

 October 5, 2021

-I’ve launched 2 successful web products (and several unsuccessful ones) that did not have a login.
-The product that I’m currently working on (keepthescore.com) has over 50k pageviews per day, monthly revenue of 2000 USD and has been online for 4 years – and I’ve only just added a user login.
+I’ve launched 2 successful web products (and many unsuccessful ones) that did not have a login.
+The product that I’m currently working on (keepthescore.com) has monthly revenue of 2000 USD and has been online for 4 years – and I’ve only just added a user login.
+Update (November 2024): The numbers have changed since this post was written.
+The app now makes 20k USD gross revenue a month.
 So what are the advantages of launching without a login?
-Summary By deferring implementation of a user-login you are: Speeding up development and reducing code complexity Reducing friction for your users during onboarding Reducing the attack area (no email or password...
+Summary By deferring implementation of a user-login you are: Speeding up development...

 Read More